airbnb/knowledge-repo/docs/installation.rst

 Installation with a Virtual Environment
 ============

-To avoid unnecessary changes to your local operations systems, you may choose to install the knowledge repository tooling to a Python virtual environment, with the following commands (assuming your Python 3 executable is `python3`):
+To avoid unnecessary changes to your local operations systems, you may install the knowledge repository tooling to a Python virtual environment, with the following commands (assuming your Python 3 executable is `python3`):

 .. code-block:: shell

-  $ $ python3 -m venv venv
+  $ python3 -m venv venv
   $ . venv/bin/activate
   $ pip install --upgrade "knowledge-repo[all]"
   $ knowledge_repo --repo test_repo init